aboutcode-org/python-inspector/docs/source/test-protocol.rst

 In this step, you need to collect the list of built packages "purl" found in the top level "packages" attribute of the JSON scan output from Step 3.

-The output is a list of expected purl with a version.
+The output is a list of expected purls with a version.

 Step 6: Collect actual resolved packages
 ----------------------------------------------

-In this step, you need to collect the list of purl "package" attribute resolved found in the top level "resolved_dependencies" attribute of the python-inspector resolution output from Step 4.
+In this step, you need to collect the list of purls "package" attribute resolved found in the top level "resolved_dependencies" attribute of the python-inspector resolution output from Step 4.

-The output is a list of actual purl with a version.
+The output is a list of actual purls with a version.

 Step 7: Compare expected with actual resolved packages